AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`name` (required)

-  The name by which the action is referenced elsewhere in the customization files, for example when it's associated with a menu or toolbar button.
+  The name by which the action is referenced elsewhere in the customization files, for example when it is associated with a menu or toolbar button.
-  It can contain any character, although you should avoid XML special characters and it can't start with a '/'.
+  It can contain any character, although you should avoid XML special characters and it cannot start with a '/'.

 * :file:`output` (optional)